Scinawa/SEPtAGe/README.md

 # Algorithm

-The asymptotic of the algorithm is exponential in the number of nodes of the graph, and therefore the software cannot work for graph bigger than 20 nodes.
+The number of partition is exponential in the number of nodes of the graph, and therefore the software cannot work for graph bigger than 20 nodes.
+It is well known that this problem is NP-hard [1].
 The algorithms simply iterate through all the possible partition and check whether is stable or not.

 # Possible improvements